jyoo0823/team-whatever-project/README.md

 # Test Cases
 To test if the game fully works, our test cases include:
-1. typing in the a wrong letter, but the input has the same amount of characters as the sentence
+1. Type in a wrong letter, but the have the same amount of characters as the sentence displayed.
+Check if the score counter increases.
-2.
+2. Try copying the sentence and pasting it in the typing box.